lochetti/MC558/README.md

 1. Isomorphism Test: Applies some heuristics to discover if two graphs are isomorphics (Works well for non-regular graphs);

 2. Planarity Test: An implementation of Demoucron, Malgrange and Pertuiset algorithms to discovers if a graph is planar or not

+3. Hungarian Algorithm: An implementation of Hungarian Algorithm to find a maximum matching on Complete Bipartite Graphs (Km,n)